bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bessel-hagen.md

 * In fact Bessel-Hagen was an excellent mathematician who, because of his shyness, did not publish much.
 * Most of the other mathematicians at Bonn were conscripted so only Bessel-Hagen and Hans Beck remained to teach.
 * After Beck died in 1942, Bessel-Hagen essentially became a one-man department.
-* Teaching materials were hard to come by, for example Bessel-Hagen even had to write to the Rektor of the university requesting writing paper in July 1941.

 Born 12 September 1898, Berlin, Germany.
 Died 29 March 1946, Bonn, Germany.